-- whether a species typically has one, two, or more clutches in different parts of its range; - if long-term or year-to-year variation in climate is having a noticeable effect on birds' reproductive timing; - when timber harvesting can be conducted by a paper company in order to avoid harming nesting birds; - when nests of a host species for West Nile virus are most readily available to mosquitos, which will affect transmission rates of the virus among birds and to other animals including humans.
+- whether a species typically has one, two, or more clutches in different parts of its range; - if long-term changes in climate or year-to-year variation in weather is having a noticeable effect on birds' reproductive timing; - when mowing of hay fields can be conducted by farmers in order to avoid causing nestling mortality; - when nests of a host species for West Nile virus are most readily available to mosquitos, which will affect transmission rates of the virus among birds and to other animals, including humans.

-The very first report of egg-laying in NestWatch in 2015 was a Bald Eagle recorded in Virginia on January 10, followed closely by an Anna's Hummingbird in California on January 11.
-The very latest, 280 days later, was a Chickadee Carolina that started laying eggs in a nest on October 17 in Georgia.
-May 10 was the most common date for clutch initiation in 2015, with 637 people reporting a first egg on that day.
-Tree Swallows, a species with an enormous breeding range, had a remarkably synchronized breeding season, peaking within an 11-day period in early May when the information was collated across all of the reported nests in North America.
+The very first report of egglaying in NestWatch in 2015 was a Bald Eagle recorded in Virginia on January 10, followed closely by an Anna's Hummingbird in California on January 11.
+The very latest, 280 days later, was a Carolina Chickadee that started laying eggs in a nest on October 17 in Georgia.
+May 10 was the most common date for clutch initiation in 2015, with 261 people reporting a first egg on that day.
+The Tree Swallow, a species with an enormous breeding range, had a remarkably synchronized breeding season, peaking within an 11-day period in early May when the information was collated across all of the reported nests in North America.

-To learn more about how to estimate a first egg date, visit this FAQ online.
+To learn more about how to estimate a first egg date, read this FAQ online.